USRSE/usrse.github.io/_posts/newsletters/2024-08-23-newsletter.md

 -----------------

 # Upcoming Events

+### 💡**US-RSE will have a booth at the Supercomputing Conference in November**

+After the successes with our booths in the last years at SC, we will have again a booth at [SC24](https://sc24.supercomputing.org/), November 17-22, 2024 in Atlanta, GA.
+We are looking for volunteers to take over some booth times (1-2 hours).
+You can sign up [here](https://docs.google.com/spreadsheets/d/1BpOoEqi3MFu9cG2Ch-DN7-wImzhWy2rIsRUU7m5A7jA/edit?usp=sharing) if you are interested.

+### 💡**US-RSE will have a booth at the AGU Fall Meeting in December**

+US-RSE will have the first time a booth at the [AGU Fall Meeting](https://www.agu.org/annual-meeting) from December 9-13, 2024 in Washington, DC.
+We are looking for volunteers to take over some booth times (3-4 hours).
+We can offer up to three free booth registrations for AGU.
+Please email Sandra Gesing at sandra@us-rse.org if you are interested in a booth registration.

 ### **💡 Application for the Leadership-Class Computing Facility (LCCF) Internship Program at TACC**

 Are you interested in acquiring the computational skills necessary to enter the tech workforce?
 This unique opportunity includes training to access cutting-edge computing resources, workplace readiness training, and team-building opportunities.
 Hybrid and remote positions are available.